AscendingPassage.com HOME PAGE.

 heads, with their long eyes, full of the ancient dream, were already

-skilled in their art; but through a deficiency, which puzzles us, they
+skilled in their art.
+They used a convention which puzzles us today, they

-were only able to draw them in profile.
+only drew faces in profile.
 All the legs, all the feet are

 Many of the pictures represent King Seti, drawn without doubt from